The Diary of a Nobody at the White Bear

 So, easy-going, so enjoyable, Franklin’s The Diary of a Nobody is evocative of being in the Tuscan region of Italy – relaxed, delightful and charming.
 It is emphatically easy to forget that you are seated in the White Bear in the heart of South London.
 That is until the lights go out and the drinks roll in.

-The Diary of a Nobody is on at the White Bear until 21st June 2014, for further information or to book visit here.
+The Diary of a Nobody is at the White Bear until 21st June 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for The Diary of a Nobody here: